- Solar advice hub

 The average electric vehicle uses 2,118kWh of electricity per year, which is enough charge for it to keep going for 7,000 miles – the average distance a UK driver covers.

-On the April 2025 price cap, this much electricity would cost £572 if you charged your EV at home.
+On the July 2025 price cap, this much electricity would cost £732 if you charged your EV at home, when you include the standing charge.

 And unless you drive hundreds of miles every day, charging on just this cheaper rate should be fully achievable.